StuPro-TOSCAna/TOSCAna/docs/adr/0002-general-plugin-architecture.md

 - `+` every plugin implements the same interface
 - `+` similarities can be extracted to a more abstract level
-- `+` reduction of information the plugins need, for example file acces could be handled in the abstract layer
+- `+` reduction of information the plugins need, for example file access could be handled in the abstract layer
+- `-` there may be things that are not required by every plugin

 ### Every plugin has its own architecture

 * `+` no need for discussion with other plugin teams
 * `-` every plugin does what it wants
 * `-` "duplicated code", same things are implemented the same in every plugin
-* `-` How to check wheter every plugin supports the given csar?
+* `-` How to check whether every plugin supports the given csar?